aston89/UNlossifier-lossy-audio-reconstructor-and-sound-signature-simulator/README.md

 - GPU is strongly recommended for training
 - CPU inference is possible but slower
 - Disk space is required for temporary compressed files
+- model_mp3_96k_32000_epoch178.safetensors is is an example of model trained on only 6 pairs of different music style and genre, it's specifically trained for mp3 compressed to 96khz and 32khz.
+- the "loss: 0.0000" parameter outputted on the bash/cmd should be considered as "less is better" but it's evaluated on the constraints related to L R M S channels.